joelstr/knowit-embedded-academy/Electronics_and_HW_interfaces/Lab/ElectronicsLab.md

 Once `mV` is properly calculated we should have a function where the led is on while `R1` is connected on off when it is not.
 You should be able to add and remove it to toggle the led.
 Feel free to try with other resistors and see how it behaves.

 Note that this is a very basic ADC driver.
 In general, there are a lot of other aspects to consider.
 You might notice (depending on your solution) that the first conversion of the register always becomes 0, and if you remove R1 the voltage doesn't become quite zero, as you would expect.
-For the automation of the led toggle function this is enough and your project manager is happy with the results, so we'll leave it here, but for future projects there might be a need for more detailed initialization and sampling.
-Or you can just use the HAL drivers provided by the manufacturer.
+For the automation of the led toggle function this is enough and your project manager is happy with the results, so we'll leave it here, but for future projects there might be a need for more detailed initialization and sampling, or you can just use the HAL drivers provided by the manufacturer.